A new survey identified the most common health issues caused by vaginal mesh (opens in new tab).

 Most common health issues caused by vaginal mesh

-Hundreds of women in the survey admitted to experiencing more than symptom, with the most common being:
+Hundreds of women in the survey admitted to experiencing more than one symptom, with the most common vagina problems and health issues being:

 1. Pain on walking

 2. Urinary urgency

 5. Chronic fatigue

 6. IBS symptoms

 Others include twitching throughout the body and vision problems.